 I felt like I was brought back to the old days of flying.
 You know, where the customer was treated like an actual customer.
 Back when it was a luxury to fly.
-Where your comfort was top priority and it was the airline’s pleasure to accommodate you.
+Where your comfort is top priority, and it was the airline’s pleasure to accommodate you.

-As we entered, the cabin was full of this beautiful, tropical scent, and I already felt like I was on an island!
-I arrived at my seat to find a pillow, blanket, and small pouch filled with ear plugs, socks, an eye mask, and towelette.
-There was so much room between the seats, I rested.
+As we boarded, the cabin was full of this beautiful, tropical scent.
+I suddenly felt like I was already on an island!
+At my seat was a pillow, blanket, and pouch, filled with ear plugs, socks, an eye mask, and towelette.
+There was so much room between the seats that I rested.
 Comfortably.
-I’m glad we didn’t spend the extra to fly first.
+I’m so glad we didn’t spend the extra to fly first.
 Coach was plenty roomy and wonderful.
-It was SUCH a pleasure!

-The plane was big, with two side rows and a middle row.
-We sat in a side row, in seats K and L, where it was just the two seats side by side.
-I love this configuration!
-Air Tahiti Nui fed us dinner and breakfast, but I wouldn’t know if it was good or not, because I slept.
+The plane was big, with two side rows and a long middle row.
+We sat in one of the side rows, in seats K and L. Air Tahiti Nui fed us dinner and breakfast, but I wouldn’t know if it was good or not, because I slept.
 Finally!

-Also, I should note that the alcohol is free!
+By the way, little tip: Alcohol is free!
 Yes, even in coach!
-On the way home from our trip, I may have gotten a little tipsy while watching movies, which are also free.
+On the way home I may have gotten a little tipsy while watching movies, which are also free.

 Arriving at the airport in Tahiti was SO exciting.
-Even though it was still dark out, at 5am local time, a welcome crew was ready to greet us as soon as we stepped off the plane, and BLESS YOU ALL for having a job that requires you to perform at that hour.
+Even though it was still dark out, at 5am local time, a welcome crew greeted us as soon as we stepped off the plane.
+BLESS YOU ALL for having a job that requires you to perform at that hour.
 In an airport.

-I thought the airport in Tahiti was tiny (also, there’s no ac except in the one food area and the large duty free shop).
-Of course, I later learned that the Tahiti airport is pretty large compared to the ones in Moorea and Bora Bora (um, there’s no security in Moorea or Bora Bora!
-Can you imagine)?
-You literally walk on the flight!
-More on that later, back to Tahiti.
-The Tahiti airport is boring, especially when you have a five+ hour layover here like we did on the way home – eek!
+The airport in Tahiti is small (also, there’s no ac except in the one food area and in the large duty free shop).
+Later on I’ll really see what a small airport is like!
+Down to not even having security in the Moorea or Bora Bora airports!
+Can you imagine?
+You literally walk on the plane, and that’s it!
+But more on that later!
+Back to the Tahiti airpot… It’s pretty boring, especially when you have a five+ hour layover here like we did on the way home!

-Anyway, once again, back to the beginning of our trip.
-We got our luggage and all was pretty uneventful.
+So when we arrived in Tahiti we got our luggage, and all was pretty uneventful.
 We waited until just after 6am to grab a taxi (to avoid the additional surcharge).
-Be sure to check the cost chart that’s located where the taxi’s are lined up, and of course, just like you would anywhere, confirm the rate before you get in.
+FYI: be sure to check the cost chart that’s located right where the taxi’s are lined up.
+And of course, just like you would anywhere, confirm the rate before you get in.

-We had so many issues with Air Tahiti (remember, they are different than Air Tahiti Nui), that we decided to take the 40 minute ferry ride, rather than the 10 minute flight (which, thanks to Air Tahiti’s MANY changes, got us to Moorea HOURS before the flight even would)!
+If you remember, we had so many issues with Air Tahiti (they are different than the airline we just flew, Air Tahiti Nui).
+We eventually decided to take the 40 minute ferry ride to Moorea, rather than the 10 minute flight.
+Thanks to Air Tahiti’s MANY changes, the ferry would get us to Moorea HOURS before the flight would.